Best Samurai Experience in Tokyo

 Become a Samurai

-In this experience, you’ll step into the world of the samurai by learning basic movements with a wooden sword.
-You’ll master how to sheathe your sword, strike with precision, defend with skill, and move with the refined etiquette of a true samurai.word.
+In this experience, you’ll step into the world of the samurai and become a samurai by learning basic movements with a wooden sword.
+You’ll master how to sheathe your sword, strike with precision, defend skillfully, and move with the refined etiquette of a true samurai.

 We use two types of swords.
 One is a replica wooden sword, which comes with both the blade and the scabbard.
 The other is a wooden sword, which has only the blade (no scabbard).